lukaszgrolik/sass-rhythm/README.md

-# Rhythm
+# Sass-rhythm

-Rhythm is a [Sass](https://github.com/nex3/sass)-based tool that simplifies composing a vertical rhythm.
+Sass-rhythm is a [Sass](https://github.com/nex3/sass) based tool that simplifies composing a vertical rhythm.

 ### Requirements

 Sass 3.2.0+

-### Browser support

-Rhythm should work in every non-text browser.

 ## Getting started

-1. Download & put the `_rhythm.scss` partial wherever you want in your project
+1. Download & put the `_rhythm.scss` partial wherever you want in your project.
 2. Import:

    ```scss